Hossam-Nasser/devops-for-Jenkins/README.md

-for test pipelin in Jenkins
+for test pipeline in Jenkins
+# suggest some script for pipeline in Jenkins